ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>To forward logs from apps, you can specify the name of the container that contains your app.
 To specify more than one container, use multiple flags, such as `-C /var/log/myApp1/&ast; -C /var/log/myApp2/&ast;`.
 If no containers are specified, logs are forwarded from all of the containers that contain the paths that you provided.
 This option is only valid for log source <code>application</code>.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>--skipValidation</code></dt>
-<dd>Skip validation of the org and space names when they are specified.
-Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs.
-This value is optional.</dd>
+<dd>Optional: Skip validation of the org and space names when they are specified.
+Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs.</dd>

 <dt><code>--force-update</code></dt>
 <dd>Force your Fluentd pods to update to the latest version.
 Fluentd must be at the latest version in order to change your logging configurations.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example for log type `ibm`**: